-Knowing when to put up bird houses is essential for backyard birders to attract nesting birds to their yard.
-For cavity-nesting birds, houses can provide the perfect place to build a nest, and other species may also use bird houses as temporary shelters.
+Knowing when to put up birdhouses is essential for birders to attract nesting birds to their yard or garden.
+For cavity-nesting birds, houses can provide the perfect place to build a nest, and other species may also use birdhouses as temporary shelters.
 If the houses aren't up, however, they can't be used.
-So when is the bird nesting season, and when should bird houses be ready to host new feathered families?
+So when is the bird nesting season, and when should birdhouses be ready to host new feathered families?

 Different bird species nest at different times.
-The earliest nesting birds may begin investigating potential nest sites and bird houses as part of claiming territory or their courtship rituals as early as January or February.
-Other birds may not nest until later in the season, but they may still use the available houses as shelters from predators, cold temperatures and poor weather both before and after the nesting season.
+The earliest nesting birds may begin investigating potential nest sites and birdhouses as part of claiming territory or their courtship rituals as early as January or February (July or August in the Southern Hemisphere).
+Other birds may not nest until later in the season, but they may still use any available houses as shelters from predators, cold temperatures, and poor weather both before and after the nesting season.
 Birds that raise multiple broods each season often nest earlier as well.
 If a house is not up when these birds are ready to lay their first eggs, they may still investigate it as a nesting site later in the season.

 If you only want to provide houses for nesting, putting them up in late winter or very early spring will ensure they are available for even the earliest nesting species.

-Birders who want to offer bird houses only to a specific type of bird can learn when the best time to put up bird houses for that species may be.
+Birders who want to offer birdhouses only to a specific type of bird, such as bluebirds, can learn when the best time to put up bird houses for that species may be.

-- Check that the entrance hole size is appropriate for the birds you want to use the house so larger, more aggressive birds cannot take over and predators cannot reach inside.
+- Check that the entrance hole size is appropriate for the birds you want to use the house so larger, more aggressive birds cannot take over and invaders cannot reach inside.

-- Mount the bird house firmly so it does not sway, wiggle or move as birds enter and exit, which can discourage wary or overprotective parents.
+- Mount the house firmly so it does not sway, wiggle, or move as birds enter and exit, which can discourage wary or overprotective parents.

 - If a family does move in, monitor them properly if desired, but do so discreetly to keep from frightening or stressing parent birds and delicate chicks.

-- Take steps to attract birds to your backyard, including offering nesting materials, to make the overall habitat ideal for nesting birds.
+- Take steps to attract birds to your yard, including offering nesting materials, to make the overall habitat ideal for nesting birds.

-It is never too late or too early to put up bird houses, but backyard birders who know when to put up their houses will have the best success attracting the birds they want to nest nearby.
+It is never too late or too early to put up birdhouses, but birders who know when to put up their houses will have the best success attracting the birds they want to nest nearby.